FransiskusAgapa/AITypingAssistantPredictorApp/README.md

 1. Clone the project repository (or download the files).
 2. Install the required libraries using `pip install -r requirements.txt`.
 3. Run the typing assistant using `python main.py`.
-4. (Optional) Run `python train_model.py` if you want to fine-tune your own version of GPT2.
-5. (Optional) Run `python sentiment_emoji.py` to test sentiment-to-emoji suggestions.

 ---

 ## Possible Future Improvements